orgua/shepherd_v2_planning/docs/40_embedded_sys/improve_linux.md

 ### SCP Improvement

 ```
-# Idea: handshake is secure and fully crypted, after that the encryption could be lowered, maybe even with fast crypto-module-support
+# Idea: handshake is secure and fully encrypted, after that the encryption could be lowered, maybe even with fast crypto-module-support
 # switching crypto cipher ⇾ man ssh_config shows for local ``~/.ssh/config``, global ``/etc/ssh/ssh_config`` and ``sshd_config``

 Specifies the ciphers allowed and their order of preference.
 Multiple ciphers must be comma-separated.
 If the specified list begins with a